The District – Seville Steak & Seafood

-When The District, Seville Steak & Seafood burst onto the Pensacola fine dining scene one year ago, its principals had a clear idea of what they wanted to achieve.
-Owner Wilmer Mitchell and his family were already invested heavily in the Seville Quarter entertainment complex and had a vision of solidifying their holdings with a top-tier steakhouse that featured prime beef, the best fresh seafood, and a stellar wine list.
+When The District: Seville Steak & Seafood first opened its doors to the Pensacola fine-dining scene in the fall of 2018, there was a very clear idea of what was meant to be achieved.
+Owner Wilmer Mitchell and his family were already invested heavily in the historic Seville Quarter Entertainment District and had a vision of adding to their portfolio with a top-tier steakhouse that featured prime beef, quality seafood, craft cocktails, and an unparalleled wine list.

 The District: Seville Steak and Seafood | 123 E. Government St. | Pensacola, FL 32502 | (850) 332-5224